mihaiwebdev/mihaiwebdev/README.md

 # Hi, I’m Sava Mihai 👋

 - 👀 I’m interested and excited about programming.
-- 🌱 I’m currently learning Node.js and in-depth JavaScript.
+- 🌱 I’m currently learning Node.js with Express and MongoDB.
 - 💞️ I’m looking to share and learn new informations.
 - 🥅 2023 Goals Learning MERN / MEAN stack.